NHopewell/Harvard-CS50/week_3_Memory/bitmap_questions.md

 ## What is `SEEK_CUR`?

-SEEK_CUR is the current position of the pointer.
+SEEK_CUR is the current position of the pointer in the file.